apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

 Separate Storage Network for XenServer (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can optionally set up a separate storage network.
+You can optionally set up a separate Storage Network.
 This should be done first on the host, before implementing the bonding steps below.
 This can be done using one or two available NICs.
 With two NICs bonding may be done as above.
-It is the administrator's responsibility to set up a separate storage network.
+It is the administrator's responsibility to set up a separate Storage Network.

-Give the storage network a different name-label than what will be given for other networks.
+Give the Storage Network a different name-label than what will be given for other networks.

-For the separate storage network to work correctly, it must be the only interface that can ping the primary storage device's IP address.
+For the separate Storage Network to work correctly, it must be the only interface that can ping the primary storage device's IP address.
 For example, if eth0 is the management network NIC, ping -I eth0 <primary storage device IP> must fail.
 In all deployments, secondary storage devices must be pingable from the management network NIC or bond.
-If a secondary storage device has been placed on the storage network, it must also be pingable via the storage network NIC or bond on the hosts as well.
+If a secondary storage device has been placed on the Storage Network, it must also be pingable via the Storage Network NIC or bond on the hosts as well.

-You can set up two separate storage networks as well.
+You can set up two separate Storage Networks as well.
 For example, if you intend to implement iSCSI multipath, dedicate two non-bonded NICs to multipath.
 Each of the two networks needs a unique name-label.

-If no bonding is done, the administrator must set up and name-label the separate storage network on all hosts (masters and slaves).
+If no bonding is done, the administrator must set up and name-label the separate Storage Network on all hosts (masters and slaves).

-Here is an example to set up eth5 to access a storage network on 172.16.0.0/24.
+Here is an example to set up eth5 to access a Storage Network on 172.16.0.0/24.

 .. parsed-literal::